unmeshbane/PierSpandrel/README.md

 # PierSpandrel
-Tool to update Pier and Spandrel properties in ETABS
+Tool to automate upates of Pier and Spandrel properties in ETABS